noah138/team-profile-generator/README.md

 In the terminal run `npm test` to see if the test suite passes, and then run `node index.js` to start the program.

 You will then be prompted with a series of questions pertaining to the members of your team.
 This line of questioning will continue until you select 'No more employees to add'.

+Once the program is finished running, it will export your inputted data to the **output.html** file located in the **dist** folder.
+Right click on the file and select **Open in Default Browser** to view.

 [Click here to watch a demonstration](https://drive.google.com/file/d/1f5lnMv--6Cv21WOkP3DfvvABiAiDmRfr/view)